-Elizabethtown Kentucky Estate Planning Lawyer
+Elizabethtown Estate Planning Attorney: Wills and Trusts Lawyer

 Honestly, it depends.
 If you have a spouse, children, stepchildren, or grandchildren, the answer is overwhelmingly, “yes!”
 Without a will, you will have no voice from the grave as to what your desires are concerning your estate.
 Many people say “well my spouse knows my wishes” but unfortunately, it’s not as easy as that.
 If you do not have a will, you open the door for complicated probate lawsuits from individuals who may feel that you wanted your estate, or part of it, to transfer to them.
 The worst part about this is if you have passed, you will not have a way to make your intentions clear.